 Acetylene is not nearly as effective for ripening as ethylene; additionally, it is not a natural hormone.
 Calcium Carbide contains traces of arsenic and phosphorous hydride, which is concerning to some consumers.

 Fruits ripened with Calcium Carbide are overly soft and inferior in flavour.
 They also have a shorter shelf life.
 A fruit ripened artificially may develop a uniform, attractive surface colour, but the inner tissues might not turn equally ripe.
 When Calcium Carbide is used on a significantly underripe fruit, a massive amount of the chemical is needed to ripen the fruit.
 This results in the fruit becoming even more tasteless, unhealthy and possibly toxic!

-- Weizmann Institute Of Science
+- The Alkaloids.
+The Weizmann Institute of Science

 - Fruit Ripening - TNAU Agritech Portal. agritech.tnau.ac.in

 - Fruits that Continue to Ripen after Picking | UNL Food.
 The University of Nebraska–Lincoln